Characters of the Art of Fighting series: Eiji Kisaragi

 Eiji Kisaragi (如月 影二, Kisaragi Eiji) is a Japanese ninja from the feared and respected Kisaragi clan, whose techniques dates back from ancient history, through his ancestor Zantetsu, from The Last Blade series.
 His school is the sworn enemy of both the Sakazaki clan and Kyokugenryu Karate.
 Eiji is a mercenary, willing to kill for anyone so long as they pay well.

 The character is also present in The King of Fighters '95 as part of the Rival Team with Iori Yagami and Billy Kane.
 He also returns in The King of Fighters 98: Ultimate Match as a single entry as well as in The King of Fighters XI as part of the Anti-Art of Fighting Team alongside Kasumi Todoh and Malin, with his current goal in the eleventh tournament is to get revenge on Iori for betraying him and Billy at the end of the second tournament.

 Temjin

 Temjin (テムジン) is the only Mongolian dock worker at the South Town port.
 Temjin resigned himself to a period of menial work as a manure loader.
 Finding the job paid $25 an hour, Temjin stayed on, earning money for the small school in Mongolia where he dreams of teaching one day.

 Introduced in Art of Fighting 3: The Path of the Warrior

 Ryo and Robert are the only returning characters in Art of Fighting 3, with all other playable characters being newcomers.
+Yuri and King were later added in the game's 3 R re-release.